...

 3d cad model

 The starting point of your 3D prototyping project is the development of a CAD design file.
-You can work with product design firms to develop the 3D software for the extrapolation of the design.
-There are several file formats available for 3D printing.
-It is crucial that you first check the file formats supported by the printer.
+Collaborating with product design firms can help you create detailed 3D models that meet specific requirements.
+There are various file formats available for 3D printing, and it’s crucial to verify the formats supported by your printer.
+Some common formats include:

-Once there is a printable file, you can then go ahead to prepare the file for your 3D printer.
+Once you have a printable file, you can prepare it for your 3D printer, leading to the next stage.printable file, you can then go ahead to prepare the file for your 3D printer.
 Hence, the next stage.

 Digital Pre-Processing